-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Double Circulation”.
+This set of Class 11 Biology Chapter 18 Multiple Choice Questions & Answers (MCQs) focuses on “Double Circulation”.

 1. How many types of circulatory pathways are present in the animal kingdom?